bjankord/CSS-Coding-Standards/README.md

 * Prefer tabs to spaces when indenting CSS.
 (Developers can change Tab Size in their editors to choose desired width)
 * Add a space after your selector(s).
+* If more than 3 selectors, put each on new line.
+* Put each rule on a new line.
 * Order your CSS rules alphabetically.
 * Put prefixed rules before the unprefixed rules.
 * Line up prefixed styles.
+* Keep closing bracket on separate line.
 * Add one line bewteen styles.
-* Keep closing bracket on separate line.

 **Formating Example:**